LaurensVijnck/speech-api/README.md

 > Note: the scripts outlined above do not adhere the principle of least privilege to simplify testing.
 The
 > Terraform code, on the other hand, maintains this security principle.

-## Deploy the Speech-to-Text through Terraform
+## Deploy Speech-to-Text via Terraform

 1. Navigate to the `infrastructure/terraform` directory
 1. Adjust the `terraform.tfvars` to reflect your project